Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Armed with these tips, a strong script, and, most importantly, a list of effective rebuttals for common objections, you should be well on your way to mastering the art of objection handling.

-Sales objections are common concerns that prospects raise throughout the sales process.
-These objections can occur during the lead generation, nurturing, or deal-closing stages and are typically related to price, priority, lack of knowledge or time, and irritation.
+Sales objections are common concerns that prospects raise when they reach a point of hesitation in your sales process.
+Objections can be in the form of questions or outright statements made by prospects and are typically related to price, priority, lack of knowledge or time, and irritation.
 To overcome these objections, sellers use ready-made rebuttals to put the prospect's mind at ease.

 Sales rebuttals are responses to common objections that help make a prospect more comfortable with your offering in an effort to close.
 Typically, salespeople construct their rebuttals using the LAER method of: Listen, Acknowledge, Explore, and Rebut.
 The best sales rebuttals are often pre-planned based on common objections that salespeople hear.